hbustamante8/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/96553992/167740200-b6bb3bc0-b742-4898-97c6-3b19a44a7f3e.png)

-* The accuracy of the model is the higher than the preivous mentioned at 79%.
+* The accuracy of the model is the higher than the previous mentioned at 79%.
-* The high_risk precision continues ot be low at 4%  whith 67% sensitivity which leads to an F1 score of 7%.
+* The high_risk precision continues to be low at 4%  with 67% sensitivity which leads to an F1 score of 7%.
 * The low_risk sensitivity is 91% with 100% precision.
-This is due to the low number of false postives.
+This is due to the low number of false positives.

 EasyEnsembleClassifier model

 ![image](https://user-images.githubusercontent.com/96553992/167740960-8692d0c0-7e48-4fe1-8cc4-0a61224797bd.png)

 * The accuracy score is the highest out of all the model at 93%.
-* The high_risk precision is still low at 7% but has a 91% sensitivity leading to a F1 score of 14%
+* The high_risk precision is still low at 7% but has a 91% sensitivity leading to a F1 score of 14%.
 * Low_risk sensitivity is at 94% and 100% precision.
-This primarily is because of the low amount of false positives in this model.
+This primarily is because of the low number of false positives in this model.

 Summary

-Through all of the models used to perfrom credit risk analysis, there was weak permission in determining if credit risk is high.
-The Ensemble models imporoved the sensitivity of the high rrisk determination substantially.
-Specifically, the EasyEnsemble model returned a 91% sensitivty for high_risk which means almost all high risk credit was determined.
-Even though the sensitivity was favorable, the low precision for high risk was still very low.
-Therefore, the outcome of this model still detect some low risk credits to be falsely detected high risk.
+Through all the models used to perform credit risk analysis, there was weak precision in determining if credit risk is high.
+The Ensemble models improved the sensitivity of the high_risk substantially.
+Specifically, the EasyEnsemble model returned a 91% sensitivity for high_risk which means almost all high_risk credit was determined.
+Even though the sensitivity was favorable, the low precision for high_risk was still very low.
+Therefore, the outcome of this model still detects some low risk credit to be falsely determined as high_risk.
 This would result in the bank losing revenue by missing out on good candidates for loans.
-For the purpose of credit risk determining, a low precision rate is not tolerable as it will lead to missed oppotunities.
+For the purpose of credit risk determining, a low precision rate is not tolerable as it will lead to missed lending opportunities.
 I would not recommend any of the models to predict credit risk for these reasons.
-Some other models would has to be tested or perhaps other features for determining credit risk would have to be accounted for in future models.
+Some other models would have to be tested or perhaps other features for determining credit risk would have to be accounted for in future models.